publiclab/Leaflet.DistortableImage/README.md

 <details><summary><code><b>restore()</b>: this</code></summary>
   <ul>
-    <li>Restores the image to its initial dimensions, scale, rotation, and location on the map.</li>
+    <li>Restores the image to its natural dimensions, scale, rotation, and location on the map.</li>
   </ul>
 </details>